lqdchrm/patoro-ggj2021/FindLosty/Docs/Texte.md

 Look
 -----
     You look around in the big living room.
 The croc is sitting next the door.
-A big {sopha} stands on an bright red carpet.
+A big {sofa} stands on an bright red carpet.
     Opposite the seating area is an old {chimney}.
 Beneath a {lion-head}, that hangs next to the {chimney} is a metal {gun-locker}.

-Look sopha
+Look sofa
 ----------
-    The sopha is made of a dark lather.
+    The sofa is made of a dark lather.
 It looks comfortable.

 Look chimney
 ----------